Hao-Starrr/humanoid-arm-retarget/README.md

 Anyteleop mainly focuses on teleoperating co-robots.
 This library focuses on teleoperating 7-DOF humanoid arms, with degrees of freedom distributed as 3-2-2 or 3-1-3 like human.

 [dex-retargeting](https://github.com/dexsuite/dex-retargeting)
 Dex-retargeting is a general-purpose hand retargeting.
 This repo only adapts to 6-DOF retargeting similar to the Inspire hand.
-If you are using   other hand types, feel free to use dex-retargeting.
+If you are using other hand types, we highly recommend you to use dex-retargeting.
 And it is welcome to contribute to other hand types.

 ## File Structure